 Highlights: Clear days & warm weather | Lots of tourists

 We’re well into high season in Tulum once February rolls around.
 The weather in Tulum in February continues to be favorable, with clear skies and warm, dry weather.
+If you want to see what the general weather in Mexico is in February, check out our full guide.

 February in Tulum is a great time not just for the beach but also for exploring Mayan ruins in the Riviera Maya.
 Aside from the Tulum ruins, head inland to discover other ancient Maya ruins and find some hidden cenotes.

 The party atmosphere in Tulum also continues with Carnaval happening in this month.
 Celebrations take place throughout the Riviera Maya on different dates but Tulum typically hosts the closing party.
-Enjoy live music, dancing, lots of drinks, and never ending good times!
+Enjoy live music, dancing, lots of drinks, tacos, and never ending good times!

 Tulum in March